jlevesy/envconfig/README.md

 }
 ```

-### The Parser interface
+### The Setter interface

-EnvConfig depends on a parser collection representing all types it can
+EnvConfig depends on a setter collection representing all types it can
 write to.

-A Parser is defined by the following interface.
+A Setter is defined by the following interface.

 ```
-type Parser interface {
+type Setter interface {
 	Set(strValue string, val reflect.Value) error
 }
 ```

 If you need to support different types, for instance an IP address, feel free to
-define your very own `Parser` or `ParserFunc`, and add it to your parser
+define your very own `Setter` or `SetterFunc`, and add it to your setter
 collection at initialization.

 ## Todo